Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-MLv2/Design_Tutorials/01-Radio-ML/README.md

 The following figure summarizes the key aspects of the design of the `max_pool1d_w2()` layer.
 The Jupyter Notebook used for validation is [gen_vectors.ipynb](aie/max_pool1d_w2/gen_vectors.ipynb).

-* The `max_pool1d_w2` I/O storage requirements exceed the available 64KB in the local tile.
+* The `max_pool1d_w2` I/O storage requirements exceed the available 64 KB in the local tile.
 Splitting the I/O data processing impacts the nature of processing, as described earlier in [Key Design Concepts](#key-design-concepts).
-* For this reason, `max_pool1d_w2` is set up as a multi-rate solution with a `repetition_count=1` on the memory tile and a `repetition_count=4` on the compute kernel.
-This reduces the storage requirements in the local tile, which would otherwise exceed the available 64KB.
+* For this reason, set up `max_pool1d_w2` as a multi-rate solution with a `repetition_count=1` on the memory tile and a `repetition_count=4` on the compute kernel.
+This reduces the storage requirements in the local tile, which otherwise exceed the available 64 KB.
 * Max pooling decimates the input samples dimension by a factor of 2 by applying a `max()` operation across two consecutive samples.
-Successive samples are strided by 2, so they are non-overlapping.
-This compute workload may be vectorized efficiently using the `aie::max()` function of the AIE API.
+The layer strides successive samples by 2, so they are non-overlapping.
+The `aie::max()` function in the AIE API vectorizes this compute workload efficiently.
-* 2D Matrix Transpose achieved leveraging the kernel `aie::interleave_zip` + Memory Tiles performing a partial transpose.
-Full 2D Transpose using Memory Tiles is not possible since the data is 16-bits and storage is aligned to 32-bit boundary.
+* The design achieves 2D Matrix Transpose by leveraging the kernel `aie::interleave_zip` + Memory Tiles performing a partial transpose.
+Full 2D Transpose using Memory Tiles is impossible because the data is 16-bits and storage aligns to the 32-bit boundary.
 For more information, refer to [2D Matrix Transpose Using Tiling Parameters (UG1603)](https://docs.amd.com/r/en-US/ug1603-ai-engine-ml-kernel-graph/2D-Matrix-Transpose-Using-Tiling-Parameters)
 * The layer is coded as an outer loop over the nodes dimension and an inner loop over the samples dimension.
 Vectorization and software pipelining of the inner loop creates 64 output samples with an II=8 (bandwidth-bound).

 ![figure](images/design-details-layer2.png)